 Brattleboro police say Akey, on Sept.
 13, 2012, went to the Western Avenue apartment of James Riccard with the intention of buying prescription drugs from him.
 Instead, they struck a deal: Court documents say Riccard gave Akey 15 Dilaudid pills for two bags of heroin.

 Riccard and Johnson, his girlfriend, snorted the heroin and "nodded out," police said.
-When Riccard awoke, he found that Johnson was not breathing and called 911.

 The following day, police arranged for Riccard to participate in a controlled purchase of heroin from Akey in a Flat Street parking lot.
 The heroin obtained in that buy matched the empty packages found in Riccard's apartment, and police said Akey admitted trading heroin for Riccard's pills on Sept.
 13.